shrub719/edu-ecc/docs/crypto.md

 ```py
 alice = DHClient(crypto_curve, "Alice")
 ```
+The client's private key is generated with `random.randint` and as such is not cryptographically secure.
 A client's key pair can be accessed by `DHClient.public` and `DHClient._private`.

 ### Key derivation